dell/terraform-provider-redfish/about/CONTRIBUTING.md

 If you have a question and you can't find the answer in the documentation or issues, the next step is to submit a [question.](https://github.com/dell/dell-terraform-providers/issues/new?labels=type%2Fquestion&template=ask-a-question.md&title=%5BQUESTION%5D%3A)

-We'd love your help answering questions being asked by other Terraform provider for Dell RedFish users.
+We'd love your help answering questions being asked by other Terraform provider for RedFish users.

 ## Triage issues